Arthropodium cirratum: Distribution and habitat

-It occurs naturally north of Greymouth and Kaikoura near the sea and, as the name suggests, usually on rocks.
+It occurs naturally north of Greymouth and Kaikōura near the sea and, as the name suggests, usually on rocks.

 Cultivation and uses

 It is often grown as an ornamental plant.
 The rhizomes are edible when cooked and can be found throughout the year.
-The rhizomes were once eaten by the Māori after being cooked in a hāngi.
+The rhizomes were once eaten by the Māori after being cooked in a hāngī.
 William Colenso believed, for two reasons, that this plant was once cultivated by them: firstly, the plant grows much larger under cultivation than it usually does in the wild; and secondly it was often found near old deserted Māori homes and plantations.
 However, he lists it as only fourteenth in importance, in his list of eighteen kinds of wild vegetable food used by the Māori.